Voice search isn’t a fad, and if you haven’t yet incorporated it into your 2018 SEO strategy, then you need to. Now.

 Looking for more advanced tips?
 Check out WordStream’s in-depth guide to optimizing for voice search.

-Elle Pollicott is an Owned Media Executive at digital marketing agency Hallam Internet.
+Elle Pollicott is an Owned Media Executive at digital marketing agency Hallam.
 She graduated from the University of Manchester with a BSc(Hons) in Management & Marketing of Fashion Textiles in July 2014.
 Elle has over three years’ experience in digital marketing, having worked in a range of industries including fashion, travel and finance.